sparkflows/sparkflows-docs/docs/tutorials/languages/sql.rst

 SQL Examples in Fire
 ----------------------

-Fire provides a SQL processer in which SQL can be written.
+Fire Insights provides a SQL processer in which SQL can be written.
+It does the following:

+  * Receives an input dataframe.
+  * Creates a temporary table on top of the dataframe.
+  * Allows the user to write a SQL which would be executed on the temporary table.
+  * The resulting dataframe of running the SQL is passed on to the next node/processor.

 Example 1: Calculate Average lotsize by number of bedrooms